cweiske/frontier-silicon-firmwares/README.md

 [dfu-util](https://dfu-util.sourceforge.net/index.html) can then be used to upload the firmware.

-Unfortunately the downloaded `.isu.bin` files cannot be used directly!
-Some bytes need to be removed before that works.
-The same process as mentioned in "Chip flashing" is known to work here, too.

 DFU mode available on:
 - `FS2026-0500-0388`
+- `FS2026-0500-0653`

 DFU mode *not* available on:
 - `FS2026-0500-0286`

+At first, the `.isu.bin` must be converted to a `.sap.bin` update file - see above.

+Steps to flash new firmware:

+1. Radio must show "Waiting for PC wizard"
+2. Connect radio to PC via USB
+3. Check that the radio is found with `dfu-util -l`
+4. Upload firmware to radio: `dfu-util -d 10a4:bf8d -U myfirmware.sap.bin`

 ### Chip flashing